 ConnectEd Re-engagement Program

-Purpose: Students that attend Connect Ed are teenagers aged between twelve and twenty-one, who have disengaged from mainstream education.
+Purpose: Students who attend Connect Ed are teenagers aged between twelve and twenty-one, who have disengaged from mainstream education.
 These students present with social, emotional, behavioural, cognitive, academic and/or attendance issues.
 There is a focus of developing the students whole-self, including their academic and social development to ensure their readiness for positive post-school pathways (further education and work).

 Curriculum: Each student works with their teachers to complete an Individual Education Plan which assists the students to set goals relating to their learning and achievement.
 The IEP also assists teachers to identify and plan individualised classes that suits the students’ needs and future aspirations.
 For all students the curriculum includes art, literacy, numeracy, cooking, recreational activities and self-development sessions.